Are you happy with yourself? If not, then what are you waiting for to be happy?

 2. Exercise Daily

 Exercise has multiple health benefits and it is a must-to-do thing for everybody.
-But if you want to see positive results of exercising, you have to be consistent.
-This is one the easiest habit changes for happiness.
+But if you want to see positive results from exercising, you have to be consistent.
+This is one of the easiest habit changes for happiness.

 There could be countless benefits of doing exercise.
 But, most importantly, it makes you feel better.
-Just a 30 minute of exercise can decrease depression, stress, and anxiety and improve your mood.
+Just 30 minutes of exercise can decrease depression, stress, and anxiety and improve your mood.
 Regular exercise benefits both your physical and mental health.

 3. Sleep Better